i-love-winter/toogle/README.md

 # toogle

-## A custom search engine I'm making :p
+## A custom search engine I'm making

 Currently, it is just a web crawler written in go, but see the [psuedocode](/pseudo.code) for more information on my plans for how the project works (and how it will work)